 Read, talk to people and conduct thorough research into whether you should be approaching HNIs (High Net Worth Individuals), Angel funders, Venture capitalists, Funding conglomerates or big business houses for the specific product/ service that forms the basis of your business/ startup.
 Study the investment pattern of the entities, and then narrow down the five or ten investors you wish to approach.
 Do NOT start with approaching the five or ten investors on your final list, ever.
 Begin your fundraising process by meeting one or, at least, two entities not on your list.
 Assess in these interactions what the shortcomings in your pitch are, and prepare accordingly for the subsequent interactions.

 e.
 Retain Professionals

-Ensure that you have legal and financial counselling throughout, and especially when you begin fundraising.
+Ensure that you have legal and financial counseling throughout, and especially when you begin fundraising.
 Do not use ‘cut and paste’ contracts or put together a scrawny excel sheet that you call your ‘financials’.
 This is not where you save money.
-Have a strategy, legally enforceable agreements and an actual financial model.
+Have a strategy, legally enforceable agreements, and an actual financial model.

 f.
 Financial Planning